CocoaPods/guides.cocoapods.org/source/using/getting-started.html.md

 If you originally installed the cocoapods gem using `sudo`, you should use that command again.

-Later on, when you're actively using CocoaPods by installing pods, you will be notified when a new CocoaPods version become available with a *CocoaPods X.X.X is now available, please update* message.
+Later on, when you're actively using CocoaPods by installing pods, you will be notified when new versions become available with a *CocoaPods X.X.X is now available, please update* message.

 [creating-a-workspace]: http://blog.carbonfive.com/2011/04/04/using-open-source-static-libraries-in-xcode-4/#creating_a_workspace